OctobearArmy/CS260/Final/README.txt

           return minNode;
         }
-(15%) a function for a minimum spanning tree algorithm (example min_span_tree()). same as above it combines the two functionalitues to look for the shortest path from the chosen top node to either an available bottom node or a node where the node to the downward direction of it already has a symbol.
+(15%) a function for a minimum spanning tree algorithm (example min_span_tree()).
+  Same as above it combines the two functionalitues to look for the shortest path from the chosen top node to either an available bottom node or a node where the node in the downward direction of it already has a symbol.

 (10%) Analyze the complexity of all of your graph behaviors (effectively a part of our documentation for grading purposes),
     I have added a comment with complexity next to each function in the code